KatharinaZml/AdventureWorks-Tableau-Dashboard/README.md

 AdventureWorks Data Visualisation Project using Tableau

 PLEASE NOTE: I used Tableau Public to build the dashboard.
+The worksheets used to create the visuals for the dashboard cannot be hidden when using Tableau Public.

 The three dashboard can be found on the first three pages.
 For details, please view the Word document "Adventure Works Dashboard Documentation" attached.

 The AdventureWorks sample database